mkarpiarz/cloud-native-docs/README.md

    The documentation for the older releases is not removed, readers are just less likely to browse the older releases.

-### Special Branch Naming
+### Tagging and Special Branch Naming

 Changes to the default branch are not published on docs.nvidia.com.

-Only the changes in the specially-named branches are published to docs.nvidia.com.
+Only tags or specially-named branches are published to docs.nvidia.com.

-1. Make changes in a feature branch and merge the changes to the default branch.
-   Include `/latest` in your commit message on its own line.

-1. Create a specially-named branch from your commit with the following naming pattern: `<component-name>-v<version>`.
+1. Create a tag or specially-named branch from your commit with the following naming pattern: `<component-name>-v<version>`.

    *Example*